 What happened

-Microsoft used Build 2026 to expand Foundry, its enterprise AI platform, with infrastructure focused on production reliability, per Microsoft blog posts and the Foundry developer blog.
-The company announced Foundry IQ Serverless is available in public preview and that Foundry IQ knowledge bases are generally available, according to the Foundry dev blog.
-The Foundry Blog and Microsoft corporate posts also note new MAI models are available in Foundry, including MAI-Thinking-1 (a medium-size LLM using a Mixture-of-Experts design), MAI-Image-2.5, MAI-Voice-2, and MAI-Transcribe-1.5, with the latter supporting 43 languages, per the Microsoft Foundry blog.
-Microsoft's announcements include hosted runtimes, Toolboxes, memory, serverless retrieval with sub-165 ms web IQ latency, and security and governance controls documented in the Foundry IQ and Build posts.
+At Build 2026, Microsoft expanded Foundry, its enterprise AI platform, with infrastructure focused on running agents in production, per the Microsoft Foundry developer blog and Microsoft corporate posts.
+The company said Foundry IQ Serverless is in public preview and that Foundry IQ knowledge bases are generally available with SLA-backed retrieval, according to the Foundry dev blog.
+Microsoft also added new MAI models to Foundry, including MAI-Thinking-1, MAI-Image-2.5, MAI-Voice-2, and MAI-Transcribe-1.5, per the Microsoft Foundry blog and MAI models post.

 Technical details (reported)

-Agents and always-on AI workloads move the practical bottleneck from raw model capability to reliable context plumbing, observability, and governance.
-Platforms that bundle retrieval, indexing, permissions sync, and hosted runtimes reduce integration work for engineering teams and shorten the path from prototype to production.
-Observed patterns in similar platform launches show vendors combine model families, retrieval-as-a-service, and operational controls to target enterprise production requirements rather than frontier capability benchmarks.
+as agents move to always-on production use, the practical bottleneck shifts from raw model capability to reliable context retrieval, observability, and governance.
+The New Stack characterizes Foundry as Microsoft betting that the enterprise AI contest is won on reliability rather than capability.
+Platforms that bundle retrieval, indexing, permission sync, and hosted runtimes reduce integration work and shorten the path from prototype to production for engineering teams.

 What to watch